oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 }
 ```

-Here you have created the foundation of your authenticaiton controller by referencing the required dependencies, adding the basic scaffolding, and bringing in the configuration object for your routes to use.
+Here you have created the foundation of your authenticaiton controller by referencing the required dependencies, adding the basic controller layout, and bringing in the configuration object for your routes to use.

 The next step is to create a route for `Login()`.
-Add the following code right after public the `AuthController() {}` method.
+Add the following code right after the `AuthController()` method.

 ```csharp
 [Route("Login")]